-James asked if our Members were aware of Rotary Connects and District Endorsed Programs.
+James Pullar designed this Program and asked if our Members were aware of Rotary Connects and District Endorsed Programs.
 He continued with this explanation: "Rotary Connects has been a key project of the Community Welfare Committee for the last 3 years and another 6 years before that under its original name of PACE.
 (Partnerships Advancing Community Engagement).

 Rotary Connects is a six-step process to help identify issues and create projects that involve members and deliver outcomes that benefit the community.

 It is important to understand that it is a process and not a project like we might create to address Homelessness, Family Violence or Trachoma.
 The methodology has been designed, tried and tested by members of the RCM to make sure the skills, motivation and time spent on community service projects, by members and other District 9800 Rotarians, are applied in the most effective and successful manner.

 The program recognizes that every project is unique and the reasons for undertaking a project are many and varied.
 They may include: